survivejs/react-book/manuscript/01_webpack_compared.md

 # Webpack Compared

-You can understand Webpack better by putting it into an historical context.
-This will show you why its approach is powerful.
-Back in the day it was enough just to concatenate some scripts together.
-Times have changed, though.
-Now distributing your JavaScript code can be a complex endeavor.
+You can understand better why Webpack's approach is powerful by putting it into historical context.
+Back in the day, it was enough just to concatenate some scripts together.
+Times have changed, though, and now distributing your JavaScript code can be a complex endeavor.

 This problem has been escalated by the rise of single page applications (SPAs).
 They tend to rely on various heavy libraries.
 The last thing you want to do is to load them all at once.
 There are better solutions, and Webpack works with many of those.